liborty/TokenCrypt/README.md

 ### `ncrpt [options] indir keydir outdir`

-The long options introduced by `--` are also recognised.
+Long options introduced by `--` are also recognised.
 The options explained:

     -b --b64 test for base64 files,